Troubleshooting Scenarios for Issues with the Cato Client

 Challenge

 If your local network uses the same subnet as the Cato VPN IP range, overlapping networks can cause IP conflicts and routing issues.
-For example, the Cato Clients are unable to connect to the Cato Cloud.
+For example, the Cato Clients cannot connect to the Cato Cloud.

 Solution

 By default, Cato Networks uses the 10.41.0.0/16 subnet as the VPN range.
-You can either change the local network IP range, so it doesn't conflict with the Cato VPN IP range.
-Or you can change the default VPN range in the Cato Management Application (Access > Client Access > IP Range).
+You can change the local network IP range to avoid conflict with the Cato VPN IP range.
+You can also change the default VPN range in the Cato Management Application (Resources > IP Ranges).

 The following screenshot shows an example of a custom IP range of 10.43.0.0/16 subnet for VPN users: